Updated 01-15-2025

 Few patients have absolute contraindications to HCQ use.
 It is one of the safest rheumatologic drugs available.

 HCQ is not just for symptom control.
-While there are no long term prospective studies of HCQ in Sjogren’s, several retrospective studies have shown that HCQ may decrease progression and complications in Sjogren’s (8).
+While there are no long term prospective studies of HCQ in Sjogren’s, several retrospective studies have shown that HCQ may decrease the progression of and complications in Sjogren’s (8).

 2. Consider HCQ risks while keeping in mind the benefits of HCQ.